bertvandenakker/flectra/doc/webservices/iap.rst

 In-App Purchases
 ================

-IAP allow providers of ongoing services through Odoo apps to be compensated for ongoing service use rather than — and possibly instead of — a sole initial purchase.
+IAP allow providers of ongoing services through Flectra apps to be compensated for ongoing service use rather than — and possibly instead of — a sole initial purchase.

-In that context, Odoo acts mostly as a *broker* between the service user (client) and the service provider (Odoo App developer):
+In that context, Flectra acts mostly as a *broker* between the service user (client) and the service provider (Flectra App developer):

-* users purchase service tokens from Odoo
+* users purchase service tokens from Flectra
-* service providers draw tokens from the user's Odoo account
+* service providers draw tokens from the user's Flectra account

 .. attention::

-    This document is intended for *service providers* and presents the latter, which can be done either via direct JSON-RPC2_ or if you are using Odoo using the convenience helpers it provides.
+    This document is intended for *service providers* and presents the latter, which can be done either via direct JSON-RPC2_ or if you are using Flectra using the convenience helpers it provides.

 .. image:: flow.png